Caleuche: Reckoning for sea creatures

 The Magical Ship is commanded by the sea deity Millalobo to sail all over the seas to keep track of all marine creatures living and newly born.
-A legend tells that a man named Pancho Calhuante in the village of Matao took a (lobo) cub from its mother and slaughtered it to extract oil.
+A legend tells that a man named Pancho Calhuante in the village of Matao took a sea lion (lobo) cub from its mother and slaughtered it to extract oil.
 The crew of the Caleuche arrived and exacted penalty by killing the man's eldest son.

 In a different account El Caleuche itself had taken a sea lioness for a wife, which was killed by fishermen of Tenglo, opposite Puerto Montt.
 The enraged El Caleuche sent evils (eruptions of the Calbuco volcano) there, and also abducted the prettiest girls from the port.

 Elysium of the drowned

 Also, Millalobo's daughter Pincoya goes around collecting drowned sailors, bringing him ashore if still alive, or else brings the dead to the ghost ship for them to live a new life as crewmembers who will pass eternity in happiness.
 In another telling, the ship itself simply collects the drowned and recruit them as crew.

 Some believe that their final destination is the port named City of the Caesars, a marvelous place hidden away somewhere along the Andes where its residents eternally reside.